Parasyte: Tributes and spin-off

 Another tribute project, titled Neo Parasyte f (ネオ寄生獣ｆ, Neo Kiseijū f), began in Kodansha's Aria on September 27, 2014.
 The list of collaborators includes MikiMaki, Miki Rinno, Ema Tōyama, Hikaru Suruga, Asumiko Nakamura, Kaori Yuki, Yuri Narushima, Yui Kuroe, Renjuro Kindaichi, Banko Kuze, Kashio, Yūki Obata, Asia Watanabe, Lalako Kojima and Hajime Shinjō.
 Kodansha compiled the stories into two volumes, published digitally on April 24, 2015.
 Kodansha USA published the stories in a single volume, released on October 25, 2016.

 A spin-off manga, titled Parasyte Reversi (寄生獣リバーシ, Kiseijū Ribāshi), started on Kodansha's Comic Days app on March 2, 2018.
 It was written and illustrated by Moare Ohta.
-The series finished on May 7, 2021.
+The series finished on May 7, 2021, and was collected into eight volumes.
+Kodansha published the series in English on its K Manga digital service.
+Kodansha USA has licensed the manga for digital release and the first volume was released on October 8, 2024.

 Anime

-An anime television series adaptation titled Parasyte -the maxim- (寄生獣 セイの格率, Kiseijū Sei no Kakuritsu) aired in Japan on Nippon TV between October 9, 2014, and March 26, 2015.
-It was produced by Madhouse, Nippon Television, VAP and Forecast Communications and directed by Kenichi Shimizu, with Shōji Yonemura handling series composition, Tadashi Hiramatsu designing the characters and Ken Arai composing the music.
+An anime television series adaptation titled Parasyte -the maxim- (寄生獣 セイの格率, Kiseijū Sei no Kakuritsu) aired on Nippon TV from October 9, 2014, to March 26, 2015.
+It was produced by Madhouse, Nippon Television, VAP, and Forecast Communications, and directed by Kenichi Shimizu, with Shōji Yonemura handling series composition, Tadashi Hiramatsu designing the characters and Ken Arai composing the music.
 The opening theme song is "Let Me Hear" performed by Fear, and loathing in Las Vegas.
 The ending theme is "It's the Right Time" performed by Daichi Miura.
 At Anime Expo 2015, Sentai Filmworks announced that the anime would run on Adult Swim's Toonami programming block on October 4, 2015.

 The series was simulcast by Crunchyroll outside of Asia and by Animax Asia in Southeast Asia and South Asia.
 Sentai Filmworks has licensed the anime for North America, South America, United Kingdom, Australia, and New Zealand release.
 UK Distributor Animatsu Entertainment released the series in the UK and Ireland.
 In Australia and New Zealand, Hanabee acquired the series and released it within the region.
-The English dub, provided and distributed by Sentai Filmworks, has been released on DVD and Blu-ray in two parts, with Part 1 (Episodes 1–12) on April 5, 2016, and Part 2 (Episodes 13–24) on July 5, 2016.
+The English dub, provided and distributed by Sentai Filmworks, was released on DVD and Blu-ray in two parts in 2016, with part 1 (episodes 1–12) on April 5, and part 2 (episodes 13–24) on July 5.
+Anime Limited will release the series in a "Collector's Blu-ray" edition in the United Kingdom and Ireland.